usotnyk/ra-project04/angular/README.md

 -Form:
   -inidicate required fields visually;
-  -add checks to the fields + display errors when filling the form; -add select dropdown to the form + enums;
+  -add checks to the fields + display errors when filling the form; DONE -add select dropdown to the form;

   DONE -SingleAdventureView:
     -add <aside> to show list of all adventures;